 This doesn’t come as a surprise.
-The ability to learn from mistakes and recognize strengths and weaknesses can make the difference between success and failure, in school and beyond.
-Are you looking for some new ways to increase student reflection in the classroom?
 Sharing Learning, when parents are the students.
 The class was tided and beautiful, the children had considered where to put activities, carefully placing signs for parents to read.

 Cloth was draped over tables, cushions were placed in comfortable arrangements.
 No detail was too small.
 The room was ready for student led conferences.
 The class filled with the gentle sound of conversation and laughter.
+Children quickly moved parents to different areas.
+Children delighted in their expertise and parents noted their children’s skills as guides and teachers.
+The experience is best conveyed through video, enjoy revisiting this special celebration of learning.
+Owen, Chen-Yan, Daniel, Alex and Lucas.
 Inquiring Naturally thru Mathematics: Using the Summative Task as the Provocation.
 I was struggling to come up with a provocation or ideas for our Shape and Space Unit.

 We are doing a unit the looks at monuments, so I wanted to try and incorporate some kind of building or creating into the unit.
 This unit really made me think how about how I could make it engaging for students.
 I didn't want to just go through property after property of different shapes.
 I wanted to give the students ownership of their learning and make them have to use the knowledge they have gained in some way.
 So I thought, what if I give the students the summative task as the provocation for the unit.